aws/dcv-color-primitives/README.md

 ### Error Handling

-Dcp functions return a `Result` describing the operation outcome:
+The library functions return a `Result` describing the operation outcome:

 | Result                             | Description                                                           |
 | ---------------------------------- | --------------------------------------------------------------------- |